UPPMAX/programming_formalisms/lesson_plans/day_4_2.md

  * 13:00-16:00
  * Richel
  * Goals:
+   * Theory on data structures
-   * Students at ease with developing good algorithms together
+   * Students design a good classes
+   * Form: group size: 4, use topic branches, use CI scripts, use code review

 ## 13:00-13:45 RB